yuanqing/regular-expressions-cheatsheet/README.md

 - Think of a character set as an `OR` operation on the single characters that are enclosed between the square brackets.
 - Use `^` after the opening `[` to “negate” the character set.
-- Within the square brackets, `.` means a literal period.
+- Within a character set, `.` means a literal period.

 ### Characters that require escaping